lavinal712/Deep-Learning-Adventure/README.md

 # Deep-Learning-Adventure

 It is a starter's deep learning repository.
+Simple, archived and out of date.

 ## Start